Corporate deli hamper

 Fresh or short-datedWeeksRefrigerateBook fill close to dispatch

-Corporate food hamper builds that start from a single branded item
+Corporate deli hamper builds around a branded hero item

-A corporate food hamper often begins as one strong branded grocery item, then gains a few unbranded supporting pieces around it.
+A corporate deli hamper often begins as one strong branded grocery item, then gains a few unbranded supporting pieces around it.
 A custom-label honey or oil as the hero, flanked by a biscuit and a tea, reads better than three competing logos in one box.
-The single personalised food gift carries the brand; the rest carry the variety.
+The branded line carries the identity; the rest carry the variety.

 Dietary spread is easier to manage at the item level first.
-Choosing a vegan-friendly jam or a nut-free coffee as your branded hero means the corporate food hamper around it inherits a safer base.
+Choosing a vegan-friendly jam or a nut-free coffee as your branded hero means the deli hamper around it inherits a safer base.
 Each supporting item's allergen status is read from its own producer label.

-Sustainability and material choices in Promotional food packaging
+Sustainability and material choices in a deli hamper

 Pouches differ from jars here.
 Some coffee pouches are recyclable mono-material and others are not, so the recyclable status of the specific pouch you choose is printed on that line's own data sheet.
 Glass and tinplate are the easier kerbside story; a laminated pouch is the line to check.